-On 4th November, from 5.30pm to 8pm, Devonshire Square will be celebrating Diwali, the Indian Festival of Lights, by hosting in its atmospheric Western Courtyard the third edition of its very own Diwali Festival, a FREE attendance event that will showcase some of India’s most traditional visual arts, Rangoli, and a dance show performed by some of the finest Indian folk and classical dancers in the UK.
+On 26th October, from 5.30pm to 8pm, Devonshire Square will be celebrating Diwali, the Indian Festival of Lights, by hosting in its atmospheric Western Courtyard the fourth edition of its very own and highly anticipated Diwali Festival.

 The Festival has been curated and organised by the Devonshire Square Events Team to celebrate the magnificence of Indian’s culture and arts, as well as its delicious cuisine.

-During the event, guests will be treated to a complimentary tasting experience of Indian confectionary specialities and an assorted selection of Diwali canapés, served with a delicious tamarind soda drink, courtesy of Devonshire Square’s iconic Indian restaurant Cinnamon Kitchen, founded by internationally acclaimed celebrity chef, Vivek Singh.
+During the event, guests will be treated to a complimentary tasting experience of Indian confectionary specialities and an assorted selection of Diwali canapés, served with delicious “Odyssey Rose Nectar”, an exquisitely delicate, velvety drink inspired by traditional Indian rose milk made with pure rose essence.
+The drink has been exclusively created for Devonshire Square’s Diwali Festival by the talented mixology artists of Cinnamon Kitchen, Devonshire Square’s iconic Indian restaurant, founded by internationally acclaimed celebrity chef Vivek Singh.

 Traditional Rangoli art